CISO job description: What does a CISO do?

 A chief information security officer deals with far more than firewalls and antivirus software

-We all know that the world has changed drastically ever since the pandemic began – and so has the state of security.
-This is why cyber security experts have had such a busy 12 months: from Zoom to the aforementioned Solarwinds attack, businesses require security competence as well as strong leadership skills more than ever before.
-In these uncertain times, they need someone who can be entrusted with maintaining the safety and security of the enterprise and its data.
+The state of the world has changed drastically since the pandemic began, and this is especially true for the status of security too.
+Cyber security experts have been very busy during the last year or so: from the Solarwinds to Zoom attacks, it is necessary for organisations to possess competent security and leadership skills more than ever before.
+In these uncertain times, it is extremely important for companies to have an individual who can be trusted with maintaining the safety and security of the enterprise and its data.

-This responsibility could be perfect for a chief information security officer (CISO), whose role we will examine in this article.
-From requirements to reimbursement, we analyse the details of this exclusive job position so that you too can find out whether this could be the right role for you.
+This responsibility could be assigned to a chief information security officer (CISO), whose function we will study in this article.
+From requirements to reimbursement, we analyse the details of this executive role so you can learn about whether this could be the perfect role for you.

 What is a CISO?